 - Body length for males should be equal to height or up to 10% longer.

 - Body length for females should be between 10% and 20% longer than height.

 Strong and muscular.
 Hocks slightly bent.
 Hip width should be no more than 15% narrower than the shoulders.
 The legs are not markedly longer than forelegs.
+Hind legs powerfully muscled with well let down hocks, a distinct turn of stifle.
 Hocks well angulated, neither turning inwards nor outwards

 Compact, strong and straight.
 Short toes, well split up.
 Excessively splayed feet undesirable.

 Thickset at root.
 Straight (long or short).
 Crank tail acceptable.
 Screw tails undesirable.

 Balanced, vigorous and uninhibited, fluid.
 Never a rolling gait or running with one shoulder advanced.
 Free flowing moving true fore and aft with plenty of drive.